 This historical house that I went to see is right in the middle of the historical district of San Antonio.
 It consists of 3 stories of a surface of 200m2 each.
 The price tag is $370,000, bearing in mind that prices are very much negotiable in Colombia.

 This house is currently set up as 13 separate apartments, which should net about $2,100 per month after expenses if fully rented out on a long-term basis.
 Essentially, it’s one of those investments that would yield 4%-5% net, considering maintenance, vacancy, taxes, etc.

 I find the value proposition that Patrick offers to be more interesting as he buys buildings that need to be completely renovated, guts them out, and turns them into very rentable luxurious units.

 This house in San Antonio is only partially renovated, which is typically frustrating as I hate paying for partial renovations.
 I prefer either fully renovated or not at all.
 But you get a piece of history, which is a different portfolio play.

 What are the risks of making a real estate investment in Cali?

 I mentioned all of the risks I see in my article on Medellin.
 Colombia is not risk free.
 But when you’re buying whole buildings for $300 per m2 in the core center of a city of over 2 million people, the downside risk is objectively rather limited.

-Additionally, such an investment would also qualify the investor and his family for a 5 year investor visa which can lead to citizenship down the line.
+Additionally, such a real estate investment in Cali would qualify the investor and his family for a 5-year investor visa which can lead to citizenship down the line.

 Watch this video I did with Patrick on making a real estate investment in Cali, Colombia